Lorandil/Cross-Development-for-TinyJoypad/README.md

  A sample project for developing games for the TinyJoypad using a more connective and resourceful Arduino UNO or Mega 2560 (and many more micro controllers)

-## What is Tiny Joypad?
+## What is TinyJoypad?
-Tiny Joypad is a great project by Daniel C which defined a standard ATtiny85 gaming platform.
+TinyJoypad is a great project by Daniel C which defined a standard ATtiny85 gaming platform.
 On https://www.tinyjoypad.com/ you will find the schematics, a lot of cool games.
-The wiring is quite easy and can be done on a breadboard or single sided prototype board.
+The wiring is quite simple and can be done on a breadboard or single sided prototype board.
 (If you want a more professional appearance, you can even order professional PCBs at a commercial PCB service.)